-Preparing the financial statements in accordance with IFRS taking into account relief rules in RFR2, requires company management to make estimations, assessments and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses.
+Preparing the financial statements in accordance with IFRS, while taking into account relief rules in RFR2, requires company management and the Board of Directors to make estimations, assessments and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, revenues and expenses.
 Actual outcomes may deviate from these estimations.